A unique professional development opportunity for Vermont secondary school teachers.

 The Rowland Foundation seeks applicants who are visionary, willing to lead, motivated and committed to affecting change in an area of concern within their respective schools, and who take risks and work collaboratively with others.
 The ideal candidates see connections between the school's culture and climate and a student's classroom performance.
 They demonstrate leadership within their school or are willing to step into a significant leadership role.
 They are keenly interested in their own professional development and are committed to their chosen discipline, the school and its students.
 The candidate is one who sees a task to a conclusion and is able to form clear partnerships with others to realize a vision.

 The Foundation seeks proposals which:

 Each year up to ten Vermont secondary school educators are selected as Rowland Fellows from among all qualified applicants.
-The Foundation provides a $100,000 grant to each of their schools for the Rowland Fellow to implement a vision to transform an aspect of the school which will positively impact its culture and climate.
+The Foundation provides grants up to $100,000 to each of their schools for the Rowland Fellow to implement a vision to transform an aspect of the school which will positively impact its culture and climate.

 Rowland Fellows will share their sabbatical experiences with the Foundation's Board of Trustees and the new inductees at an annual dinner reception each spring.

 The Rowland Foundation ·